Skip to content

 Description

-Baščaršija is not a museum but a living city within a city, the pulse that Sarajevo has never lost.
-Built in the 15th century when Isa-beg Ishaković established the first inn and lined shops around it, this old bazaar survived fires, conquests, epidemics, demolitions, and wars — and rose stronger each time.
-In its golden age it had 12,000 shops and 80 types of crafts organized into guilds, and its products were exported throughout the Balkans and Europe.
-Walking the streets of Kazandžiluk, Sarači, and Kovači today, you tread the same cobblestones as Ragusan merchants, Ottoman pashas, and the celebrated traveler Evliya Çelebi.
-The scent of fresh coffee mingles with the strike of a hammer on copper, and the Sebilj fountain in the middle of the square quietly holds an old legend — whoever drinks its water once can never truly leave Sarajevo.
-The Gazi Husrev-beg Mosque, the old covered markets, and the narrow bazaar streets speak louder than any guide.
-Baščaršija is not visited — it is experienced.
+In its golden age, it had 12,000 shops and 80 types of crafts organized into guilds, and its products were exported throughout the Balkans and Europe.
+Walking today through Kazandžiluk, Sarača and Kovača, you walk the same cobblestones once trodden by Dubrovnik merchants, Ottoman pashas and the famous travel writer Evliya Çelebi.
+The smell of fresh coffee mixes with the sound of a hammer striking copper, while the Sebilj in the middle of the square quietly keeps an old legend alive — whoever drinks its water once can never leave Sarajevo.
+Gazi Husrev-beg Mosque, the old bezistans and the narrow streets of the old bazaar speak louder than any guide.
+Baščaršija is not something you visit — it is something you experience.

 Best time to visit: Spring and autumn